Global marine fuel demand unlikely to recover until 2014

-Marine fuel sales in Singapore, the world's top bunker port, dropped 6 percent in September from the previous month to 3.33 million tonnes.
-That was the lowest since February, when sales dropped to a two-year low of 3.09 million tonnes.
+Marine fuel sales in Singapore, the world's top bunker port, dropped 6 percent in September from the previous month to 3.33 million metric tons.
+That was the lowest since February, when sales dropped to a two-year low of 3.09 million metric tons.

 The shipping industry fears an economic slowdown in China will prolong a four-year downturn and keep demand for bunker fuel weak.
 Chinese demand for foreign oil, iron ore, coal and grains is a key driver for tanker and dry bulk freight markets, while the container industry depends on exports from the country's manufacturing and retail industries.